 Frequently Asked Questions about Enrolment

-The JRCPTB is a Federation of Royal Colleges of Physicians of the UK body, responsible for delivering the three Colleges' role in setting and maintaining standards for physician specialist training in the UK.
+The JRCPTB set and maintain the standards for medical specialist training in the UK on behalf of the three Royal Colleges of Physicians (Edinburgh, Glasgow and London). is a Federation of Royal Colleges of Physicians of the UK body, responsible for delivering the three Colleges' role in setting and maintaining standards for physician specialist training in the UK.

 This role comprises a number of different functions, which include: